pgpostit/HackerNewsProj/README.md

 # Hacker News Proj
-This simple web scraping project shows latest Hacker News stories (and their links) in your machine.
-For now, can only filter by votes.
+This is a web scraping project that shows you latest Hacker News stories (and their links) in your terminal.
+The program was made on Zero to Mastery Python course and upgraded by me to have a customizable filter.

 ## Installation
 This program requires python3 installed.
 On python3 terminal, run: 'python install -r requirements.txt'